ddablib/ddablib.github.io/IOUtils/1/API/TPJPipeFilter-Flush.md

 Implementers of new filter classes should note that the required actions must be implemented in the override of the abstract [_DoFlush_](./TPJPipeFilter-DoFlush.md) method.

 Implementations should ensure that multiple calls to _Flush_ between pipe reads have the same effect as calling the method once.
-For example, assuming that F is and instance of a [_TPJPipeFilter_](./TPJPipeFilter.md) concrete descendant class, this code:
+For example, assuming that F is an instance of a [_TPJPipeFilter_](./TPJPipeFilter.md) concrete descendant class, this code:

 ```pascal
 ...